vankxr/icyradio/README.md

 ## License

-This firmware is licensed under the [GNU General Public License v3.0](LICENSE).
+The content of this repository is licensed under the [GNU General Public License v3.0](LICENSE).